FAQ

 What part of the travel is included in the price?

-The price covers traveling from Rio Branco to the Huni Kuin community in Cruzeiro do Sul in the state of Acre, Brazil.
+The price covers traveling from Rio Branco to the Huni Kuin community, in Cruzeiro do Sul, in the state of Acre, Brazil.

 There is a 10 hour bus journey between Rio Branco and Cruzeiro do Sul.
-You can travel by your own means to Cruzeiro do Sul if you prefer, but we encourage you to stay with the rest of the party.
+You can travel by your own means to Cruzeiro do Sul if you prefer, but we encourage you to travel with the rest of the party.

 I’m a UK or EU citizen, do I need a visa to enter Brazil?